A General Hidden State Random Walk Model for Animal Movement: Simulation Study

 \section{Simulation Study}

-This section reports the results of a simulation study that investigates the sampling properties of estimators presented in Section 3.
+This section reports the results of a simulation study that investigates the sampling properties of estimators presented in Section \ref{s:inf}.
 We simulated the movement of one animal in the plane.
 The ``target'' was placed at the center of a map and the covariate $x_t$ represents the direction to this target at time step $t$.
 Then each simulation scenario consisted in repeating the following steps 500 times: (i) a two-state Markov chain $S_{0:T}$ with transition matrix $\mathbf{\pi}$ is generated; (ii) at time 0, the animal is placed at a random position close to the south west corner of the map; (iii) at each time step $t$, $t=1,2,\ldots$, the location of the animal is obtained by simulating a direction $y_t$ and a distance $d_t$ from the Markov switching model proposed in Section \ref{sec:Obsprocess} with $y_t$ generated according to a consensus von Mises model with parameters $\kappa_0^{(k)},\kappa_1^{(k)}$ and explanatory angles $y_{t-1}$ and $x_t$ and $d_t$ is simulated from an exponential distribution with mean $\lambda^{(k)}$ units; (iv) the simulation stops when the animal is within 30 distance units from the target.

 We considered two different simulation scenarios.
 The values of the parameters used in each one are given in Table~\ref{t:scenario}.
 Scenario 1 is one where the animal shows high directional persistence and high attraction to the target when in state 1, and high directional persistence and a moderate repulsion from the target in state 2.
 The second scenario shows moderate directional persistence and moderate attraction to the target when in state 1, and little directional persistence and a weak attraction toward the target in state 2.
+A characteristic trajectory of one simulation under the first scenario is presented in \ref{a:C5} since this scenario present attractive and repulsive effect of the target on the trajectory of the animal in each state.

 The average length of the series is 533 under the first scenario and 695 under the second scenario, the minimum (resp. maximum) was 420 (resp.
-630) steps in the first scenario, for the second the minimum was 580 (resp.
+630) steps in the first scenario, for the second scenario the minimum was 580 (resp.
 870) steps.
 The model was fitted to each simulation sample and the following statistical indicators were calculated:

 with $\hat{\theta}^{(i)}$ the parameter estimate in the $i$-th simulation and $\bar{\theta}$ the mean of the estimates over the 500 simulations.
 Equation (\ref{biais}) gives the bias of the estimator, (\ref{RMSE}) its standard deviation and (\ref{sdapprox}) is the mean of the standard error estimator.
 We also computed the coverage of the nominal 95\% Wald confidence interval as the proportion of times that the true parameter $\theta$ belonged to $\hat \theta^{(i)}\pm 1.96 v(\hat{\theta}^{(i)})$.
 The results are summarized in Table \ref{t:paramscenario}.